-Somehow there was still bacon an hour later, the time I had planned to breakfast.
+Somehow there was still bacon an hour later, the time I had planned for breakfast.
 The bacon filled the bill for finger food I could take to the computer.
 BTW this is where having cloth napkins really comes in handy.
 No one likes a greasy mouse.
-(Unless you're a cat, I suppose.)
+(Unless you’re a cat, I suppose.)

 In the fridge, I spied paneer, from our recent trip to an Indian grocery store in a nearby town.
 Perfect.
 I decided to pan-fry them in ghee.